devnums/pyheartlib/QUICKSTART.md

 $ pip install pyecg
 ```

-Check out the example section of the [documentation](https://pyecg.readthedocs.io) for different use cases.
+Check out the examples section of the [documentation](https://pyecg.readthedocs.io) for different use cases.